anuket-project/anuket-specifications/doc/gov/chapters/chapter09.md

 1. Trial Prep
 2. Use RI-1 cookbook to ensure RI-1 Specifications are met
 3. RC-1 Test suite (MF for detail)
-   - a.
-Run test Suite 3X times (Iterations
+   - Run test Suite 3X times (Iterations
-   - b.
-For each iteration/test case:
+   - For each iteration/test case:
       *	Vendor RC-1 test results are documented.
 Vendor provide feedback to CNTT
       * OPNVF RC-1 test results are documented.
 OPNFV provides feedback to CNTT
-      *	Community shall review Issues/Gaps during the evaluate stage **	Acceptance of Issues/Gaps – modification of RI/RC approval
+      *	Community shall review Issues/Gaps during the evaluate stage
+       *	Acceptance of Issues/Gaps – modification of RI/RC approval
-       **	Non-Acceptance of Issues/Gaps – Documentation of condition
+       *	Non-Acceptance of Issues/Gaps – Documentation of condition
 4. RC-1 Changes implement in Lab(s)

 <a name="9.5.6.1"></a>